-Events are scheduled over the next few months in Liberal and Marshalltown.
-In each community, there will be a Diagnosis Event, open to anyone in the community, to discuss the community's adaptive challenges, begin mapping their entrepreneurial ecosystem, and consider who should be a participant in the program.
-There will also be a Flagship Experience - a three-day program for up to 25 participants, in which KLC will teach core principles in leadership, inclusive ecosystem building, and civic engagement.
+On September 19, KLC conducted two Diagnosis sessions in Reno County to discuss the community's adaptive challenges, begin mapping their entrepreneurial ecosystem, and consider who should be a participant in the program.
+KLC is returning to Reno County November 14-16 for the Flagship Experience - a program for up to 25 participants, in which KLC will teach core principles in leadership, inclusive ecosystem building, and civic engagement.
+The program welcomes participants from various backgrounds, including community leaders, aspiring entrepreneurs, business professionals, and anyone passionate about driving change in the entrepreneurial landscape of Reno County.